Documenting the American South Logo

 Page 19

 express myself on certain points.
-I learned and I sensed maybe a consensus of the group was "Well, yes.
-We've been out of Madison county.
+I learned and I sensed maybe a consensus of the group was, "Well, yes.
+We've been out of Madison County.
 We have seen what's going on in the rest of the world.
-We've been in boot camp in Louisiana, or South Carolina, or Tennessee or Texas.
-We like Madison county but we got some changes we want to make."
+We've been in boot camp in Louisiana, or South Carolina, or Tennessee, or Texas.
+We like Madison County but we got some changes we want to make."
 I could sense this thing and I became a part of it.
 I become their mouthpiece.
 And Democratic or Republican, it was incidental.
 Really, it was incidental whether I was a Democrat or they were Republicans.

-BILL FINGER:
+WILLIAM FINGER:

 Were you a Democrat at that point?